geospatialem/mngislis-attendees/README.md

 6. **2011 Attendees** *(attendees2011.json)*: Conference attendees, compiled by city, that attended the annual conference Oct.
 5th-7th, 2011 in Saint Cloud, Minnesota.

 7. **2013 Attendees** *(attendees2013.json)*: Conference attendees, compiled by city, that attended the annual conference Oct.
 9th-11th, 2013 in Rochester, Minnesota.

+8. **2014 Attendees** *(attendees2014.json)*: Conference attendees, compiled by city, that attended the annual conference Oct.
+1st-3rd, 2014 in Rochester, Minnesota.

 ## Coming Soon
-- 2014 annual attendee lists (Note: 2012 data is unavailable).
-- An interactive map displaying the attendee lists, by city.
+An interactive map displaying the attendee lists, by city.